 Test Different Messaging – ensure that your pre-populated messages facilitates conversation and doesn’t stop it dead.
 Remember, this is about driving pre-qualified leads and not about having a chin-wag.
 Help customers find the answers that they need economically.

-Why have Google introduced them?
+Why have Google introduced Click-to-Message Ads?

 Competing with Facebook & it’s Messenger App